your-raunak019/first-repose/README.md

 # first-repose
-This is my first Repository in Github and I am learning this repository by Shradha Didi,
+This is my first Repository in Github and I am learning this repository by Shradha Didi.
+Author - Md Rounak